Etsy For Fine Artists

 For example maybe you’re a confident, abstract painter who works large but secretly wants to show your new, tiny architectural watercolors.

-Etsy-land may be the place for you to receive the affirmation you need to try out a new direction.
+Etsy-land could be just the place for you to receive the affirmation you need to try out a new direction.

-“It made my business global.
-I was selling a bit of my work in England but it wasn’t truly embraced, as it is on Etsy.
+I was selling a bit of my work in England but it wasn’t truly embraced, as it is on Etsy.”

-“Opportunities, connections and dreams I never thought would happen have come about there.
+“Opportunities, connections and dreams I never thought would happen have come about there, Whitlock said.

 Etsy shop owners have blogged about a maximum price sweet spot that one shouldn’t venture over.